ramonasuncion/ramonasuncion.com/posts/2025-12-01-not-building-bootloader.md

 **Pro tip: skip the bootloader and focus on the kernel!**

 Use an existing bootloader like GRUB, Limine, or another option and move quickly.
 A boot loader is not part of the OS.
 It's simply a tool to get the system into a state where the kernel can run, and it can be a major distraction.
-Only create a custom bootloader if you truly need capabilities that existing solutions do not provide.
+Only create a custom bootloader if you truly need capabilities that existing solutions don't provide.